AlanRockefeller/inat.finder.py/README.md

 - **NEW:** For short numbers (<9 digits), tries adding up to two digits at beginning and/or end
 - **NEW:** Suggests checking Mushroom Observer for very short numbers (≤5 digits)
 - **NEW:** Can discover observations with missing digits from both beginning and end simultaneously
-- Efficiently queries the iNaturalist API with batched requests to minimize API calls
+- Efficiently queries the iNaturalist API with batched requests of 200 to minimize API calls
 - Respects rate limits by making no more than one API call per second
-- Shows a progress bar with estimated completion time by default
+- Shows a progress bar with estimated completion time
 - Provides optional verbose mode for detailed information about each attempt
 - Works with any genus and observation number combination